Gr1ssom/Grissom-Scheduler/README.md

 In this scheduler, the goal was to:

-WHEN I open the planner
+WHEN I open the planner,
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+THEN the current day is displayed at the top of the calendar.
+WHEN I scroll down
 THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day